-Also see Gay Botswana New & Reports
+Also see Gay Botswana News & Reports

-By coincidence I arrived in Gaborone, the capital of Botswana, on a quiet yet historic day of human rights in Botswana: for the first time ever a law suit was filed against the government of Botswana claiming that the existing law criminalizing homosexual behavior (not ‘being’ homosexual) is unconstitutional. (photo right, parliament buiilding)
+By coincidence I arrived in Gaborone, the capital of Botswana, on a quiet yet historic day of human rights in Botswana: for the first time ever a law suit was filed against the government of Botswana claiming that the existing law criminalizing homosexual behavior (vs ‘being’ homosexual) is unconstitutional. (photo right, parliament buiilding)

 The suit was jointly filed by LeGaBiBo gay organization (Lesbians, Gays and Bisexuals of Botswana) and a Botswana human rights organization, Bonela (Botswana Network on Ethics, Laws and HIV/AIDS)who have been planning the submission for months.
 At the press conference the director of Bonela described how the law unfairly discriminates against a certain portion of citizens and is therefore against the constitutional guarantee of equal rights.

 In their joint press release they stated: “Homosexuality has been in African culture since time immemorial; it is actually homophobia that is ‘un African’. it was the European colonialists and preachers who imported the hatred against same sex behaviour.
 They brought the criminal categorization of that behaviour.
 The acts were indigenous.
 The name and the crime were imported.
 The sex laws that some politicians now defend are themselves colonial impositions….
 Individual identity and individual sexuality are constructed on basic humanness, ‘botho’ (respect and good manners) the self and the inherent right to be ‘authentic’–not coerced or imposed by majority culture or religion as suggested by many conservative traditionalists and religious fundamentalists.